Starchildren : Velvet Generation

 - They know little about their own homeworld; they were coming to Earth because it would be a better place.

-- They were really pissed when they arrived expecting the free-love 1970s and got the totalitarian 2070s.
+- They were really pissed when they arrived expecting the free-love nineteen seventies and got the totalitarian twenty seventies.
 Like most immigrants, the reality of the promised land turned out to be far worse than the fantasy, but it was too late to pack up and go home.

 - No word on if the government of the time planned to build a wall and make the Starchildren pay for it.